Native American name controversy: Indian and American Indian (since 1492)

+As a term for other groups

+Scholar Renate Bartl states Indian, in some cases, became an alternate label for Black and colored people, and the term did not automatically imply Native American ancestry.
+She stated a reason to self-identify as Indian was to evade classification as Black or colored, which would cause one to possibly be enslaved or suffer from the Black Codes.

 Alternative etymology

-In the late 20th century, some etymologists suggested that the origin of the term was not from a confusion with India, but from the Spanish expression En Dios, meaning "in God", or a similar one in Italian.
-David Wilton notes in Word Myths: Debunking Linguistic Urban Legends that this phrase does not appear in any of Columbus' writing.
-Wilton says that many European languages since Greek and Roman times used variations of the term "Indian" to describe the peoples of the Indian subcontinent, more than a millennium before the voyages of Columbus.
+In the late 20th century, some etymologists suggested that the origin of the term was not from a confusion with India, but from the Spanish expression En Dios, meaning 'in God', or a similar one in Italian.
+David Wilton notes in Word Myths: Debunking Linguistic Urban Legends that this phrase does not appear in any of Columbus's writing.
+Wilton says that many European languages since Greek and Roman times used variations of the term Indian to describe the peoples of the Indian subcontinent, more than a millennium before the voyages of Columbus.

-In the 17th century, Quechua nobleman Felipe Guaman Poma de Ayala claimed that the word Indian derived from "en dia," meaning "in day," referring to the Inca Empire's altitude and proximity to the sun.
+In the 17th century, Quechua nobleman Felipe Guaman Poma de Ayala claimed that the word Indian derived from en dia, meaning 'in day', referring to the Inca Empire's altitude and proximity to the sun.

 Objections (since the 1970s)

-Objections to the usage of "Indian" and "American Indian" include the fact that "Indian" arose from a historical error, and does not accurately reflect the origin of the people to whom it refers.
+Objections to the usage of Indian and American Indian include the fact that Indian arose from a historical error, and does not accurately reflect the origin of the people to whom it refers.
 In addition, some feel that the term has so absorbed negative and demeaning connotations through its historical usage as to render it objectionable in context.
-Additionally, "American Indian" is often understood to mean only the peoples of the mainland body of the United States, which excludes other peoples considered Indigenous peoples of the Americas; including Inuit (including Inupiat), Yupik peoples (Yuit/Alutiiq/Cup'ik), and Aleut (i.e., the groups whose traditional languages are Eskimo–Aleut languages).
+Additionally, American Indian is often understood to mean only the peoples of the mainland body of the United States, which excludes other peoples considered Indigenous peoples of the Americas; including Inuit (including Inupiat), Yupik peoples (Yuit/Alutiiq/Cup'ik), and Aleut (i.e., the groups whose traditional languages are Eskimo–Aleut languages).
 Related groups among these tribal peoples are referred to collectively as either Alaskan Natives (based on geography), First Nations (in Canada), or Siberians.

-Supporters of the terms "Indian" and "American Indian" argue that they have been in use for such a long time that many people have become accustomed to them and no longer consider them exonyms.
+Supporters of the terms Indian and American Indian argue that they have been in use for such a long time that many people have become accustomed to them and no longer consider them exonyms.
 Both terms are still widely used today.
-"American Indian" appears often in treaties between the United States and the Indigenous peoples with whom they have been negotiating since the colonial period, and many federal, state, and local laws also use it.
-"American Indian" and Alaska Native are the terms used in the United States Census.
+American Indian appears often in treaties between the United States and the Indigenous peoples with whom they have been negotiating since the colonial period, and many federal, state, and local laws also use it.
+American Indian and Alaska Native are the terms used in the United States Census.